zediot regular nolink

 • Provides secure device communication and control

-• Simplifies device certification and integration process
+• Simplifies the device certification and integration process

 Matter's Advantages: